-On the occasion of the 6th edition of Nespresso Gourmet Weeks in Switzerland, I recently attended an avant–première of Chef Bovier’s coffee-inspired lunch.
+For the 6th edition of Nespresso Gourmet Weeks in Switzerland, I recently attended an avant–première of Chef Bovier’s coffee-inspired lunch.
 Here’s what you need to know about this year’s event:

 26 Grand Chefs of Switzerland

 Nespresso has recruited 26 of Switzerland’s grand chefs to create their own menu for Gourmet Weeks 2018.
 Talented chefs like Tanja Grandits of Stucki, Stéphane Décotterd of Le Pont de Brent and Maryline Nozahic of La Table de Mary will participate in this year’s event.
-Rather than saving coffee for the end of the meal, these chefs have incorporated coffee into each of the dishes that comprise their menu.
+Rather than saving coffee for the end of the meal, these chefs incorporate coffee into each of the dishes that comprise their menu.

-This group of chefs also includes Nespresso’s two ambassadors: Heiko Nieder of The Restaurant at The Dolder Grand and Edgard Bovier of La Table d’Edgard at the Lausanne Palace.
+This group of chefs also includes Nespresso’s two ambassadors.
+Heiko Nieder of The Restaurant at The Dolder Grand and Edgard Bovier of La Table d’Edgard at the Lausanne Palace.

 Coffee and Mediterranean Cuisine from Chef Edgard Bovier

 When I met Chef Bovier, I found him to be very jovial.
 He seems to really enjoy his work, and it shows in the creative, delicious food that he prepares at his namesake restaurant at the historic Lausanne Palace.
 With one Michelin star and 18 points from Gault & Millau, this chef originally hails from the Swiss canton of Valais.
 Together with Nespresso, he uses some of their “Exclusive Selection” coffees—pure origin coffees designed exclusively for gastronomy—to produce intriguing flavor combinations.